 When at school, students know exactly how their schedule for the day looks like, what subjects they’ll learn, and which teacher to get in touch with for any queries they may have.
 This makes the task seem easier and effortless to them.

 Similarly, a predictable design makes the user feel confident and prepared.
 Learners should never have to ask questions like ‘How do I close this pop-up?’, ‘How do I submit my task?’ or ‘How do I move to the next module?’
 What to do next and how should come naturally to them.
 In a nutshell, it is always better to follow commonly accepted patterns while designing.

 Content and Communication

-Gamification is an essential component for designing an eLearning system.
-While this term seems inextricably associated with eLearning, it has also been with us in the traditional classroom setting for a long time, be it in the form of awarding stickers or points for meeting the academic objectives or using role-play and simulation techniques to teach certain topics.
+While this term seems inextricably associated with eLearning, it has been a part of the traditional classroom setting for a long time – be it in the form of awarding points for meeting academic objectives, or using role-play techniques to teach certain topics etc.

 Micro-interactions: Focusing on Details

-We want our learners to revisit our course repeatedly like a habit, and micro-interactions can help form these habits.
+We want learners to revisit the course repeatedly like a habit, and micro-interactions can help form these habits.
 This can be done by keeping the learners engaged, using animations, focusing on their emotions, and keeping the design predictable.

 Mobile-friendly designs provide flexibility to learners and should be kept in mind when designing the interface.
 Learning should not stop when users turn their computers off.
-A responsive design helps the learner learn without disrupting the flow and consistency and keeps momentum, hence proving to be more user-friendly.
+A responsive design helps learners learn without disrupting the flow and consistency and keeps momentum, hence proving to be more user-friendly.

-eLearning has the potential to change the way we perceive knowledge transfer and a good design can dramatically improve the learning experience as long as we keep the users in mind.
+eLearning has the potential to change the way we perceive knowledge transfer and a good design can dramatically improve the learning experience, given we keep the users in mind.

 If you already have an eLearning interface or are looking to create one from scratch, do not hesitate to contact us for your project.
 Call us or email us, and we will be delighted to discuss it further with you.